 Our aim is to help develop the protective factors which build resilience to mental health problems and be a school where

-We have 2 very experienced ELSA’s within school as well Mental Health First Aiders who are always on hand to support both pupils, staff and parents.
+We have 2 experienced ELSAs within school as well as a staff team trained in Therapeutic Thinking who are always on hand to support pupils.

 We monitor and assess our children’s and staff’s wellbeing through regular observations and surveys.